Monthly Tech-Tip from Tony Hansen SignUp

 Example of fritted white engobe over-fired to cone 2.
 During firing it has shrunk and the bond with the body has been completely compromised.
 The body has a firing shrinkage of about 6% but the slip is closer to 10%.
 Because glazes melt they do not have a firing shrinkage.
 But engobes do and it must be compatible with the body.

-The white slip on the left is an adjustment to the popular Fish Sauce slip (L3685A: 8% Frit 3110 replaces 8% Pyrax to make it harder and fire-bond to the body better).
-The one on the right (L3685C with 15% frit) is becoming translucent, obviously it will have a higher firing shrinkage than the body (a common cause of shivering at lips and contour changes).
-The slip is basically a very plastic white body.
-Since these are not nearly as vitreous as red ones at low fire they need help to mature and a frit is the natural answer.
-With the right amount the fired shrinkage of body and slip can be matched and the slip will be opaque.
+Too much frit in an engobe and it will lose opacity and whiteness.
+The white slip on the left is an adjustment to the popular "Fish Sauce" slip recipe (L3685A: 8% Frit 3110 replaces 8% Pyrax to make it harder and fire-bond to the body better).
+The one on the right, L3685C, has 15% frit.
+Although applied at the same thickness, it is becoming translucent, moving it into glaze territory.
+That means it will have a far higher firing shrinkage than the body (a common cause of shivering at lips and contour changes).
+This slip is basically a very plastic white body.
+Since white burning slips are made from refractory materials they are not nearly as vitreous as red ones, at low fire they need help to mature and a frit is the natural answer.
+With the right amount of frit the fired shrinkage of body and slip can be matched and the slip will be opaque.
 This underscores the need to tune the maturity of an engobe to the body and temperature.
 Although zircon could be added to the one on the right to opacify and whiten it, that would not fix the mismatch in fired shrinkage between it and the body.
+And it would increase the price.

 Bi-Clay strips test compatibility between engobe and body